The Dental need in Liberia

 The 5 year plan (2021-2027)

-Although the day to day running of Trinity Dental Clinic is generaly self-financing from patient fees, neither the dental therapist students’ fees nor the patients’ charges are nearly sufficient to establish and run the Dental Therapist School, and addition funds are required.
+Although the day to day running of Trinity Dental Clinic is generally self-financing from patient fees, neither the dental therapist students’ fees nor the patients’ charges are nearly sufficient to establish and run the Dental Therapist School, and additional funds are required.

 The Trinity Dental Clinic and Training Centre is a project managed through SIM Liberia, part of the Serving In Mission international Christian charity; training and treatment are offered to people of all faiths, and none.
 Due to the challenges of transport to Liberia, we are seeking support only in the form of cash donations which may be made here.